rpgreview/papersandpaychecks/cow-orkers.md

 If you are successful and have taken the pistols, roll your Sleight vs their Sense (sight) at 12.
 If you succeed, the Guards are impressed with your level of rehabilitated social duty, provide you extra rations, and you have two pistols with ammunition.
 Gain +1 STR and go to 5.3.85 The Farm.

 If you are successful and have taken the pistols, but failed your Sleight vs their Sense (sight) contest, you may either fight your way out or surrender.
-If you choose to fight your way out go to 5.3.4 The Gun Fight, but gain +5 on your first shot as you have surprise.
+If you choose to fight your way out go to 5.3.4 The Gun Fight, but gain +1x damage on your first shot and the opponent's DEX is effectively 0 (-5 to contest) as you have surprise.
 If you surrender go to 5.3.15 Juche Mercy.

 If you fail the Survival check and did not take the pistols you are taken back to 5.3.3 The Box.

 If you fail the Survival check and you took the pistols, roll your Sleight vs their Sense (sight) at 12.
 If you succeed, you are taken back to 5.3.3 The Box, but now you have two pistols and ammunition.
 If you fail your Sleight vs their Sense contest, go to 5.3.4 The Gun Fight.

+### 5.3.51 ChickenQuest

+Fresh meat!
+Such a fortuitous opportunity cannot be passed up.
+You take the opportunity, as do others, to hide some fresh chicken meat on your person.
+Soon, another truckload of guards will appear to take you away to the farm.
+Roll your Sleight vs their Sense (sight) at 12.
+If you succeed, you have succeeded and will have chicken tonight; gain a point of STR and go to 5.3.5 The Farm.
+If you fail, your precious chicken carcass is cruelly wrenched from you, and you're taken back to 5.3.3 The Box.